pacak/bpaf/docs/data/derive_api/_00_index.md

 6. Run the resulting parser

-Let’s go through some of them in more detail:
+Let’s go through some of them in more detail.